 Share and Enjoy

-October 18th, 2011 — Body Image & Self Esteem, Media, Marketing and Advertising, Politics & Legislation
+October 18th, 2011 — Body Image & Self Esteem, Media, Marketing and Advertising, The Politics of Yesteryear

 This is not real beauty.
 The photographs you see in magazines, on television, on the Internet and on billboards have been Photoshopped and touched up.